obrunet/GCP_Data_Engineering/Theory/Pipelines.md

 __Jobs & Templates__

-A job is an executing pipeline in Cloud Dataflow.
-There are two ways to execute jobs: the traditional method and the template method.
+Jobs can be run from the cmd line or through the use of APIs.

+job = an executing pipeline.
+2 ways:
-With the traditional method, developers create a pipeline in a development environment and run the job from that environment.
-The template method separates development from staging and execution.
-With the template method, developers still create pipelines in a development environment, but they also create a template, which is a configured job specification.
-The specification can have parameters that are specified when a user runs the template.
-Google provides a number of templates, and you can create your own as well.
-See Figure 3.9 for examples of templates provided by Google.
+- the traditional method : developers create a pipeline in a dev env & run the job from that env.
+- the template method separates dev from staging & execution.
+Devs still create pipelines in a dev env, but also a template (a configured job specification).
+Google provides a number of templates & you can create your own)

-fter selecting a template, you can specify parameters, such as source and sink specifications.
-Figure 3.10 shows the parameters and transformations used in the Word Count Template.

-Figure 3.10 Specifying parameters for the Word Count Template

-Jobs can be run from the command line and through the use of APIs as well.
-For example, you could use the gcloud dataflow jobs run command to start a job.
-An example of a complete job run command looks like this:

-gcloud dataflow jobs run pde-job-1 \
---gcs-location gs://pde-exam-cert/templates/word-count-template
-This command creates a job named pde-job-1 using a template file called word-count-template located in the pde-exam-cert/templates bucket.